 This one might seem pretty obvious, but with good reason.
-The average research scientist earns about £38,000 per year in the UK, which is £8,000 above the national average.
+The average research scientist earns more than £50,000 per year in the UK, making it one of the highest paying jobs in physics.

 There’s plenty of work available in both the private and public sectors, and it’s important work too.
 Research scientists make discoveries about just about everything there is to investigate.
 Without them, we’d know very little.

 Naturally, a career as a research scientist comes with its pressures, as you’ll be carrying out experiments, publishing papers, and constantly seeking funding for your work, but if you're passionate about making new discoveries, then you’re sure to enjoy this one.

 Medical physicists are professionals who apply principles of physics to the field of medicine, specifically in the use of radiation for diagnostic imaging and cancer treatment.